vaishavs/Functional-Programming-CPP/03_Std_HOFs/01_intro.md

 # Modern Improvements
 With the introduction of Ranges and Views in C++20, working with algorithms became more expressive and easier to read.
-Generally, a pair of iterators is used to move through the beginning and end of a container to perform some computation.
-This pair of iterators is called as a range.
+A range is a representation of a asequence of elements with a begin iterator and an end sentinel.
 The ranges library, defined in the ```<ranges>``` header, is an extension and generalization of the standard algorithms and iterator libraries, which makes it more powerful, composable, and less error-prone.

+The ranges library includes:
+* range algorithms (function objects that perform immediate computation and execution of ```std::ranges``` ([eager evaluation](https://share.google/aimode/UnfevoWfIYgsIVtjH)))
+* range adaptors (function objects applied to ```std::views``` that perform computations at a later time when needed ([lazy evaluation](https://nixiz.github.io/yazilim-notlari/2023/09/10/lazy-evaluation-en))).

-A ```std::range``` assumes begin to end by default when passing a container.
+A ```std::ranges``` algorithm assumes begin to end by default when passing in a container.
 There are also variants available for more granular control over a container.
 It can be said that:
 * All containers and container adaptors  are ranges
 * Non-owning or borrowed containers like ```std::string_view```, ```std::span```, etc., are borrowed ranges

 The namespace alias ```std::views``` is provided as a shorthand for ```std::ranges::views```.
 A view is a lightweight range that works on a container without making internal data copies, unlike a range.

-The ranges library includes:
-* range algorithms (function objects that perform immediate computation and execution of ranges ([eager evaluation](https://share.google/aimode/UnfevoWfIYgsIVtjH)))
-* range adaptors (function objects applied to views that perform computations at a later time when needed ([lazy evaluation](https://nixiz.github.io/yazilim-notlari/2023/09/10/lazy-evaluation-en))).
+A view provides a "window" into an existing range via reference semantics, i.e., it is:
+* memory efficient - it does not copy of the elements of the container it works on
+* mutable - modifications to the underlying container are reflected in the view and vice-versa.

+Custom views can also be created by inheriting from ```std::ranges::view_interface```.

 Instead of calling algorithms separately and passing iterator pairs each time, we can now build operations in a pipeline style, similar to how data flows through stages.
 This is called as a "pipeable" workflow.